thaitype/kubricate-website/docs/v1/guide/tutorials/working-with-secrets.md

    ```

    * Each `.addSecret` registers a logical secret name with the manager.
-   * All secrets will use the default provider (`OpaqueSecretProvider`) to create environment variables.
+   * All secrets will use the default provider (`OpaqueSecretProvider`) to create environment variables, and also use the default connector (`EnvConnector`) to read values from `.env`.

+  For multiple providers and connectors, you can specify per secret which to use (see [Use Multiple Secrets Providers and Connectors](../how-to-guides/use-multiple-secret-connectors-providers)).

 **Why this matters**